qial/qvisuals/src/notes.md

 - BPM or resolution information or should that be provided by the effect?
   - Upside of no BPM information, they only render sizes/locations
   - Resolution info still needs to be passed somehow.
+- How to encapsulate Resolution info.
+  - Define things as percentages of resolution.
+  - Example: V-effects, define as some factor of res to define height